-Why is the FCC prohibiting the use of wireless microphones in the 700 MHz Band?
+Why does the FCC prohibiting the use of wireless microphones in the 700 MHz Band?

-Certain wireless microphones (and similar devices) have operated in frequencies that are needed for public safety.
-When this equipment was first designed, the frequencies they used were in between the frequencies that television stations used to broadcast television programs.
-With the completion of the digital television (DTV) transition on June 12, 2009, television stations no longer use the frequencies between 698 and 806 MHz (the 700 MHz Band) for broadcast.
-These frequencies are now being used by public safety entities (such as police, fire and emergency services) and by commercial providers of wireless services (such as wireless broadband services).
+Use of wireless microphones is prohibited within the 700 MHz Band because the frequencies are needed for public safety.
+This type of equipment was originally designed for use in between the frequencies that television stations used to broadcast television programs.
+With the completion of the digital television transition in 2009, television stations no longer use these frequencies for broadcast.
+These frequencies were reassigned for public safety use - including police, fire and emergency services - and by commercial providers of wireless services (such as wireless broadband services).

 The wireless microphones (and similar devices) that operate in the old TV broadcast channels can cause harmful interference to the new services on those channels.
-Therefore, all users of wireless microphones (and similar devices) that operate on any of the frequencies in the 700 MHz band – including both licensed users (under Part 74) and unlicensed users – have to stop operating in this band.
+Therefore, use of wireless microphones (and similar devices) - both licensed (under Part 74) and unlicensed - on any of the frequencies in the 700 MHz band is prohibited.

 These rules apply to wireless microphones and similar devices.
 What equipment are “similar devices” to wireless microphones?